ess-dmsc/nexus-constructor/tests/UITests.md

 - The "depends_on" in the rotation widget should say "/entry/my_sample/transformations/translation".

 Put the values 45 degrees and 2 m in the rotation and translation widgets, respectively.
 - The instrument view should be updated accordingly.
+First a rotation around the x-axis followed by a translation in the z-direction.

 Now add a translation to the "other_sample" component group.
 Put the value -1 in the translation widget.
 - Confirm that the instrument view updates the coordinates of other_sample to (0, 0, -1).